dagraham/etm-dgraham/README.md

 			@s Fri Jan 26 2018 2pm @r m @z US/Eastern

-	the first three repetitions are at 2pm even though the first two are EST and the third is EDT:
+	the first three repetitions would all be at 2pm even though the first two are EST and the third is EDT:

 			Fri Jan 26 2018 2:00PM
 			Mon Feb 26 2018 2:00PM